ashwinkey04/ashwinkey04/README.md

 # வணக்கம்!
 (Hello!) <img src="https://media.giphy.com/media/vFKqnCdLPNOKc/giphy.gif" width = 100>

 You are now stalking Ashwin Ramakrishnan, mobile developer from Coimbatore, TN , India.
-I work as an Associate Technology Engineer at [Spoon](https://spoon.money).
-I finished working as a student developer intern at Google Summer of Code with [The Mifos Initiative](https://www.github.com/openMF).
+I recently worked as an Associate Technology Engineer at [Spoon](https://spoon.money).
+I was also a student developer intern at Google Summer of Code with [The Mifos Initiative](https://www.github.com/openMF).
 You can find me on [Twitter][1] and [LinkedIn][2]
 - I speak Tamil, English, and tech
 - I attend Amrita School of Engineering
 - Ask me about